juanlvo/CarND-MPC-Project/README.md

 	</tr>
 	<tr>
 		<td>Model Predictive Control with Latency</td>
-		<td>The model is predicting every twofolds this is implemented between lines 103 and 106 in MPC.cpp</td>
+		<td>The model is taking into consideration the latency wich is the diference of time since we apply an stereling angle until finally the is puuting in place the angle (because we are using an mechanical system which can't handle instantly the changing of an angle) this can be localize between the lines 105 and 108 in MPC.cpp</td>
 	</tr>
 </table>